maptime/map-accessibility-guidelines/BestPractices.md

 #### 5. Ensure accessibility of non-HTML content (e.g. PDF files, Microsoft Word documents, and PowerPoint presentations) *[static maps]*:
 In addition to all of the other principles, PDF documents and other non-HTML content **_must be as accessible as possible_**.

 If you cannot make it accessible, consider using HTML instead or, at the very least, provide an accessible alternative.
-PDF documents should also include a series of tags to make it more accessible.
+PDF documents should also include a series of tags, with organization, to make it more accessible.
 A tagged PDF file looks the same, but it is almost always more accessible to a person using a screen reader.

 #### 6. Allow users to skip repetitive elements on the page *[interactive maps]*:
 You should provide a method that allows users to skip navigation or other elements that repeat on every page.
 This is usually accomplished by providing a **"Skip to Main Content"** or **"Skip Navigation"** link at the top of the page which jumps to the main content of the page.
-The "Skip to" navigation allows those with screen readers to get to content easily instead of having to tab through many non-relevant pieces of information.
+The "Skip to" navigation allows those with screen readers to get to content easily instead of having to tab through many non-relevant pieces of information. **_Note: Half of skip links don't work as a CSS element of `display:none` disables the skip to content or the `<div id>` has changed over time._**

 If you have data that can be displayed in a table that is provided with your map, you can created a **"Skip to Table"** option to your users.

+In addition, ensure **all** content can be accessed without the use of a mouse, use `tab` and directional keyboard buttons (`>` and `<`) to test your application. **_An application should have as much of the same content available to the largest audience as possible._**

 #### 7. Do not rely on color alone to convey meaning *[static and interactive maps]*:
 The use of color can enhance comprehension, but do not use color alone to convey information.
 That information may not be available to a person who is colorblind and will be unavailable to screen reader users.

+**_Contrast impacts everybody_**.
+Common sense is vital when considering color contrast, if you can't differentiate the colors - nobody else will.

 In order to showcase additional meaning, you can: